 This is a good time to alert you to the goodness that is CamelCamelCamel.com.
 In addition to presenting a detailed pricing history on any item, you can set the amount you’re willing to pay, and receive an email notification when the item drops to that price.
 Of course, you’ll need to register for a free account as a requisite for such notifications.
 Don’t wanna give your true eMail address?
 No problem; here’s an easy free way to enjoy unlimited disposable addresses.

-My all-things-writing joyful obsession includes fountain pens, introducing their own mountain of clutter: nibs, by type and manufacturer; cartridge refills, ditto; and, bottles of ink.
+My all-things-writing joyful obsession includes fountain pens, introducing their own mountain of clutter: nibs, by type and manufacturer; cartridge refills, and, bottles of ink.
 Multiply that sad reality by mechanical lead pencils and rollerball pens.
 Ugh!

 3 of the described long narrow baskets fit within each drawer!
 Think about it— 6 drawers x 3 baskets per, for a glorious 18 stash-it receptacles.
 Those baskets also fit within the corrugated boxes we discussed.
 That will embrace your pens.

 ✧︎︎︎ Fountain Pen Lovers’ Delight: 3 graduated-step width-adjustable stand